The deadline has passed for proposals. We will be contacting approved proposals in late March 2021.

 Leadership, innovation, and transformation are a team sport.
 Thus, of particular interest are proposals that demonstrate how to accelerate, sustain, and scale change in the particular issue areas with preference given to proposals that feature hospital and health system teams of presenters, helping to highlight on-the-ground perspectives with the strategic insights and direction of the senior-most organizational leaders.

 Proposals must be non-commercial in nature.
-The proposal submission deadline is December 6.

 - Intensives: Intensives are longer sessions of 1.5 to 2.25 hours that are structured to provide attendees with active learning opportunities and immersion in an important topic.
 The proposed session should utilize an instructional format, e.g., design thinking, that engages participants in collaboration with their peers to develop innovative solutions to persistent challenges.
 Successful proposals will demonstrate that presenters have expertise with facilitation.